How to Grow Sweet Potatoes in Melbourne 54

 If you don’t have access to an existing plant from which to take cuttings, you’ll need to grow some sweet potato “slips”.
 To do this suspend a sweet potato the tuber over a glass of water (toothpicks may assist with this).
 Half of the tuber should be submerged and half out of the water.

-Place the glass in a warm position, such as on a window sill.
-After a few weeks the tuber will sprout many new shoots.
 Once the shoots have formed roots at their base, you remove them by twisting, trying to retain as many of the roots as possible.
 Place the shoots into a shallow dish of water until they establish a stronger root system and then pot up, or transplant out.

 Some nurseries also sell sweet potato plants in spring and summer.

-Location and Planting of Sweet Potatoes
+Location and planting of sweet potatoes

 Sweet potatoes need regular watering and warm weather to thrive and yield well.
+Read more about vegetable patch watering and irrigation.

 Cant wait to harvest your tubers?